How Does GPS Work on Private Jet Charters?

 As part of its overhaul of the aviation industry throughout the United States, the Federal Aviation Administration (FAA) has spearheaded the new National Airspace System known as Next Generation Air Transportation System, or NextGen.
 One of the targets of NextGen is to move the aviation industry into the 21st century with its replacement of radar-based technology on the ground with GPS.
 This will allow air traffic controllers to get more precise aircraft information and will increase the safety for all carriers, including private jet charters.
 To read more on how the aviation industry is moving forwards on safety, read our blog What Role Pilots Have in Jet Charter Safety.
 As a private jet charter provider, Stratos Jets connects its clients with state-of-the-art aircraft and trained personnel who utilize the most modern and safest navigational aids such as GPS.
 Contact us for all your flying needs.

-Are you ready to book your London and Paris charter flight yet?
+Are you ready to book your Austin and Washington charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!